U.S. farm leader advises against hasty NAFTA talks - The Western Producer

 Taxation is another policy issue relevant to NAFTA.

-House of Representatives Speaker Paul Ryan continues to push for a border adjustment tax with a 20 percent tax on imports into the U.S.
+House of Representatives Speaker Paul Ryan continues to push for a border adjustment tax of 20 percent on imports into the U.S.

 Numerous business groups oppose the tax, but the concept isn’t dead in Washington.